Weight Space Representation Learning via Neural Field Adaptation: Introduction

 Our key insight is that constraining the network weights of different samples by introducing appropriate inductive biases allows us to transform these chaotic parameters into organized, semantic representations.
 To this end, as illustrated in Figure~\ref{fig:paradigm}, we propose to use Low-Rank Adaptation (LoRA) \cite{hu2022lora} within a pre-trained base neural field to create structured weight space representations.
 This design is motivated by two key properties of LoRA: First, adaptation through LoRA constrains the weight updates to lie within a low-dimensional subspace defined by the base model.
 Hu et al. \cite{hu2022lora} demonstrate this through subspace similarity analysis, showing that adaptations at different ranks share common singular vector directions, suggesting the existence of a meaningful low-rank adaptation subspace.
 Second, the low-rank constraint inherently reduces the dimensionality of the weight space representation, mitigating the curse of dimensionality that would otherwise hinder learning in high-dimensional parameter spaces.

-Notably, we find that the standard additive LoRA formulation is insufficient for weight space learning in the context of neural fields.
+We find that the standard additive LoRA formulation is insufficient for weight space learning in the context of neural fields.
 Instead, we introduce multiplicative LoRA (mLoRA), where weight updates are applied through element-wise multiplication rather than addition.
 This multiplicative formulation naturally aligns with modulation mechanisms in generative neural fields \cite{anokhin2021cips, karras2021alias, chan2020pigan}, where features are composed through multiplicative interactions, enabling effective weight space learning.

 We validate our approach across multiple data modalities and tasks.
-First, we establish that LoRA-based weight representations achieve lower reconstruction error, greater robustness to initialization, and better linear mode connectivity than vanilla INR weights.
-Second, we demonstrate that these structured weight spaces support high-quality generative modeling, with diffusion models trained on multiplicative LoRA weights outperforming prior attempts in weight space neural field generation.
+First, we establish that LoRA-based weight representations achieve lower reconstruction error, greater consistency under different initializations, and better linear mode connectivity than standalone MLP weights.
+Second, we demonstrate that these structured weight spaces support generative modeling, with diffusion models trained on multiplicative LoRA weights outperforming prior attempts in weight space neural field generation.
 Finally, through evaluation on discriminative tasks (\textit{i.e.} classification and clustering), we confirm that the weight space structure correlates with semantic properties of the encoded data.

 Our contributions can be summarized as follows: